-Although the town only dates back to the mid-1700s, the area around Gatehouse of Fleet has been inhabited since pre-history.
+Although the town only dates back to the 1760s, the area around Gatehouse of Fleet has been inhabited since pre-history.

 Nearby Neolithic and Bronze Age antiquities include the chambered cairns at Cairnholy and Trusty's Hill fort with its Pictish stone carvings, known as the De'il's Specs (Devil's Spectacles).